odan/odan.github.io/_posts/2022-10-25-collections-php.md

 bar
 ```

-## Implementing of an Object Collection
+## Implementing an Object Collection

 That approach works with objects too.